 2 cups of your favorite mashed potatoes

 In the ghee or bacon fat cook the onions for ten minutes until well cooked.
 In a blender puree the onions.
-In a pressure cooker with 1 tablespoon vinegar, cook the lamb shanks for twenty minutes.
+In a pressure cooker with 1 tablespoon vinegar and three cups of water, cook the lamb shanks for twenty minutes.
 Set them aside to cool slightly.
 You can use the broth from the lamb shanks to finish this dish.

 Add in the celery and carrots to the onions.
 Cook another ten minutes until well done.
 Add the garlic and Worcestershire sauce.
 Salt and pepper the lamb shanks and throw in with the veggies to sear.
 Add the cup of wine.
 Add the rosemary, bay leaves, tomatoes and the stock or beef bone broth.